dishantsharma123/Student-Performance-Tracker/README.md

-Perfect 👍 You’ve got **two README drafts** – one very detailed and one more simplified.
-I’ll merge them into a **final polished `README.md`** that includes all useful points (features, setup, project structure, deployment, future enhancements, etc.) without repeating unnecessarily.

-Here’s the final version:

----

 # 📊 Student Performance Tracker (Flask + SQLite/MySQL)

 A web-based application to manage, analyze, and visualize students’ academic performance.
 Teachers can add/update marks, generate insightful reports, and track progress, while students can view their results in an easy-to-understand format.